miloserdev/openbmc/poky/documentation/sdk-manual/using.rst

 The installed Standard SDK consists of several files and directories.
 Basically, it contains an SDK environment setup script, some configuration files, and host and target root filesystems to support usage.
-You can see the directory structure in the ":ref:`sdk-manual/appendix-obtain:installed standard sdk directory structure`" section.
+You can see the directory structure in the "`Installed Standard SDK Directory
+Structure <#sdk-installed-standard-sdk-directory-structure>`__" section.

 Installing the SDK
 ==================